abdulhaseeb8ah/Ecommerce-Website/README.md

-# ecommerce
+# Ecommerce Website
-A WordPress site that is developed using WooCommerce plugin.
+A WordPress site that is developed using the WooCommerce plugin.